 Municipal police agencies and the Pennsylvania State Police are scheduled to participate in the enforcement campaign to reduce the number of Aggressive Driving (AD) related crashes, injuries, and deaths on roadways throughout Pennsylvania.

-The focus for this enforcement campaign will be Distracted Driving, Speeding, and Work Zone Awareness.
+The focus of this 6-week enforcement campaign will be Heavy Truck Violations, Pedestrian Safety, Red Light Running, Speeding, and Tailgating.

-Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details, and coordinated multi-agency details to identify and cite aggressive drivers.
+Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details, and Joint Enforcement Details to identify and cite aggressive drivers.

 PAST ENFORCEMENT CAMPAIGN(S)